Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-elements/_index.md

 POST basePath?dataType={data type name}
 ```

-The **dataType** parameter is required and should reference one of the data types defined on the application.
+The **dataType** parameter is required and should reference one of the [data types defined on the application](../../models/app-metadata/#datatype).
 Data types with an **appLogic** property are linked to a form and will have data validation and calculation rules associated with them.
-Submitted data will be deserialized from **application/xml** or **application/json** based on the content-type of the request.
 Data types without an **appLogic** property will be handeled as an attachment and streamed directly to storage.

+Request Content-Type is handled a little differently between the two cases:

+1. If a request is uploading form data, the Content-Type is used by Altinn to deserialize the request into a strongly typed object.
+A request must either be **application/json** or **application/xml**.
+No other Content-Types are supported.
+Content-Type is **not** validated against allowed Content-Types on the data type.
+2. If a request is uploading an attachment, the validation of Content-Type will depend on the rules of the data type.
+    1. If the data type has no Content-Type requirements, there will be no validation and the request can contain any Content-Type.
+    2. If the data type has Content-Type requirements, there is a new set of checks.
+        1. The request Content-Type must either be **application/octet-stream** or match the MIME type of the file being uploaded.
+Altinn will perform a [mapping from file extension to MIME type](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Apps/AppTemplates/AspNet/Altinn.App.PlatformServices/Helpers/MimeTypeMap.cs) before comparing with Content-Type.
+As an example we can see that .xml will map to *text/xml* and not *application/xml*.
+        2. If the data type allow Content-Type **application/octet-stream** no further validation is performed.
+        3. If not, the identified MIME type must match one of the allowed Content-Types on the data type.

 ### Uploading form data as application/json